-The Research Group Developmental Neurophysiology was established 2008 at the Center for Molecular Neurobiology Hamburg (ZMNH) under the leadership of Prof. Dr. Ileana Hanganu-Opatz.
+The Institute of Developmental Neurophysiology was established 2020 at the Center for Molecular Neurobiology Hamburg (ZMNH) under the leadership of Prof. Dr. Ileana Hanganu-Opatz.

 The rhythm and melody of a piece of music is only conveyed successfully by an orchestra when each note is precisely timed, and when each instruments' "voice" is synchronized.
 The brain can also be considered an orchestra, with different brain regions representing "instruments" and each neuron being a precisely timed note.
 As in an orchestra, these components must coordinate their parts to create a meaningful "melody."
 Network oscillations have gained interest as an energy-efficient strategy for the organization and communication both within and between brain regions.
 In humans and animals oscillatory brain activity emerges very early in life, being already present in utero.
 While it is now known that these oscillations actively contribute to sensory perception and cognition in the adult brain, their function during development is still largely unknown.

 For more information about the lab please also check our new lab website.